DR Congo swipes at Macron after talks with African Union leader - Journal du Cameroun

 The representatives of France, Rwanda and Angola were called to the foreign ministry in Kinshasa on Saturday after Macron’s remarks.

-Previous conflicts in the DRC — from 1996-97 and from 1998-2003 — sucked in countries around central Africa, including the DRC’s neighbours, Angola and Rwanda.
+Previous conflicts in the DRC — from 1996-97 and from 1998-2003 — sucked in countries around central Africa, including its neighbours, Angola and Rwanda.

+Mende on Monday did not address speculation about whether Kabila would run again in the elections, which are at the legislative and local level as well as presidential.

+But he made it clear Kabila planned to remain a key figure in national politics through his role as party chief.